 - Carefully lay the mould paper-side-down onto the towels.

-- Lift the mould off the towels – beginning with one side and checking to see that paper has fully transferred to the towel.
+- Lift the mould off of the towels – beginning with one side and checking to see that paper has fully transferred to the towel.
 (Imagine opening a book here.)

 - Here I pressed an old wooden stamp on some of the paper.
 Others I used a carved rolling pin.

-- When you have 5 or 6 cover the entire stack with a towel and place them under a stack of heavy books to dry, 1 – 2 days depending on humidity You can also let them dry in the open.
-The paper will buckle and ripple a bit but can be a fun effect.
-Experiment and have fun!
+- When you have 5 or 6 cover the entire stack with a towel and place them under a stack of heavy books to dry, 1 – 2 days depending on humidity

-Our attitude, outlook, perspective is the most empowering tool we have.
+Brooke’s mantra was: Our attitude, outlook, perspective is the most empowering tool we have.

 Though her battle progressed aggressively from Stage II to III to IV, Brooke remained unwaveringly courageous.
 She never let it take away her hope or philanthropic spirit.

-And obviously Barbara is doing her best at the one of the worst situations you can be given…losing a child.
+And obviously Barbara is doing her best at one of the worst situations you can be given…losing a child.